foambubble/foam/readme.md

 **Foam** is a personal knowledge management and sharing system inspired by [Roam Research](https://roamresearch.com/), built on [Visual Studio Code](https://code.visualstudio.com/) and [GitHub](https://github.com/).

 You can use **Foam** for organising research, taking notes, writing long-form content and publishing it to the web (or keeping it private, if you prefer).

-You can use it to build a [second brain](https://www.buildingasecondbrain.com/) or a [Zettelkasten](https://zettelkasten.de/posts/overview/).
+**Foam** can help you whether you want to build a [second brain](https://www.buildingasecondbrain.com/) or a [Zettelkasten](https://zettelkasten.de/posts/overview/), or you just want to [GTD](https://gettingthingsdone.com/what-is-gtd/).
+Whether you're following a methodology or going with the flow, to get most of Foam, follow these rules:

+1. Create a single **Foam** workspace for all your knowledge and research.
+2. Write your thoughts in markdown documents (I like to call the **Bubbles**, but that might be more than a little twee).
+These documents should be atomic: Put things that belong together into a single document, and limit its content to that single topic. ([source](https://zettelkasten.de/posts/overview/#principles">https://zettelkasten.de/posts/overview/#principles))
+3. Use Foam's shortcuts and autocompletions to link your thoughts together with Markdown links navigate between.

 **Foam** is free, open source, and extremely extensible to suit your personal workflow.
 You own the information you create with Foam, and you're free to share it and collaborate on it with anyone you want.